Sebastian1981/CustomerAnalytics_CLV/README.md

 # Customer Lifetime Value Prediction Using Machine Learning

 ## **Project Overview**
-The goal of this project is to
+The goal of this project is to:
 - visualize, explore and understand the relations in the dataset
-- implement a regression model to predict life-time value for individual customers
+- compare, train, tune and test regression model to predict life-time value for individual customers
 - analyse feature importance and explain model decisions (explainable ai)
 - analyse model fairness and eventually improve it